rwbl/domoticz-webapp-sitecontrol/README.md

 If want to use for own purposes, it will need a deep dive into the solution, which is based on Node-RED and JavaScript (used in the many function nodes).
 The flows are commented, so recommend to checkout.

-**Screenshot** of the flow just as an illustration.
+**Screenshot** of the various flows = just as an illustration.
 Read more in the PDF document.
 ![wasc-flowsillustration](https://user-images.githubusercontent.com/47274144/72219317-1cc66100-3545-11ea-9290-d938f4772926.png)

 It is not the intention to explain Node-RED in great detail.